ermac0/FxConnectProxy/README.md

 * **FxConnectProxy.Samples** - a winforms application that provides examples of using the main projects.
 They should serve as rudimentary and independent bits of code demonstrating certain scenarios.
-Besides examples that use FxConnectProxy.Proxy to interface with the back-end, there's also an example of "fake proxy", which could be used for back testing or for simulating market conditions.
+Besides examples that use FxConnectProxy.ForexConnect to interface with the back-end, there's also an example of "fake proxy", which could be used for back testing or for simulating market conditions.

 * **FxConnectProxy.Tests** - unit tests for FxConnectProxy project.